alex-sandri/pizza/README.md

 cd <name>
 ```

-This will create a folder named `<name>` and the basic files to get you started immediately
+This will create a folder named `<name>` and the basic files to get you started immediately.

 Adding the `--firebase` option will, after the initial configuration process, run the `firebase init` command to configure Firebase with this project.
-For this to work you need to install `firebase-tools` globally
+For this to work you need to install `firebase-tools` globally.

 ### Build the project